 - a.
-See Figure HE-107-10.
-Before the coils to the Riser or Return spuds, wrap each spud with Teflon tape and apply a lubricant (grease) to the back of the union nuts and shoulders on the coil tail pieces (see Figure HE-107-10).
-Rotate the nuts to spread the grease. - b.
-Assemble the coil union to the Condensate Return first.
+See Figure HE-104-13.
+A conical Coil Gasket (57) is required for each coil union in the Heater.
+It is recommended that Coil Gaskets (57) be replaced whenever a coil is reassembled to a riser or return even thoug the coil itself is not being replaced.
+Sna the gasket into the riser or return spud. - b.
+Before assembling the coils to the riser or return spuds, wrap each spud with Teflon tape and apply a lubricant (grease) to the back of the union nuts and shoulders on the coil tail pieces (see Figure HE-104-13).
+Rotate the nuts to spread the grease. - c.
+Assemble the coil union to the Condensate return first.
 Do not tighten.
-Assemble the other coil union to the Steam Riser. - c.
-Using a torque wrench, tighten both unions to approximately 40 ft-1b while holding the coil so that the turns of the coil remain as horizontal as possible, where they are brazed to the tail pieces, after tightening.
+Assemble the other coil union to the Steam riser.

+- d.
+Using a torque wrench, tighten both unions to approximately 75 ft-lb while holding the coil so that the turns of the coil remain perfectly horizontal, where they are brazed to the tail pieces, after tightening.
 NOTE: Never use a hammer on a wrench to tighten a union nut.
-Deformation and subsequent leaking may result. - d.
-Space the coil tubes evenly throughout the Heater, with each tube space about 1/8" wide.
+Deformation and subsequent leaking may result. - e.
+Space the coil tubes evenly throughout the Heater, with each tube space at least 1/2" wide.
 It is especially important that no tubes rest on any coil unions.
-A spacing tool may be made up similar to that shown in Figure HE-107-11 (available from AERCO, Part No. 12523).
-Insert the tool flat between the coil tubes and twist the tool until the desired spacing is obtained. - e.
-Test for leaks in accordance with step D17 above under DISASSEMBLY.
+A spacing tool may be made up similar to that shown in Figure HE-104-14 (available from AERCO, Part No. 12523).
+Insert the tool flat between the coil tubes and twist the tool until the desired spacing is obtained. - f.
+Test for leaks in accordance with Step D17 above under DISASSEMBLY.
 Make any corrections necessary. - R8.
 Clean all gaskets and gasket surfaces thoroughly.
-AERCO recommends that new Gaskets (74) be used whenever reassembling either the Upper or Lower Head to the Shell.
+AERCO recommends that new Gaskets (54) be used whenever reassembling either the top or bottom head to the shell. - R9.
+If the Heater top Head (37) has been removed from the Shell (58): - a.
+Clean the gasket surfaces thoroughly and place a Gasket (54) (a new gasket is recommended) on the shell top flange. - b.
+Replace the Heater top head and Anticipator assembly into the top of the shell, lining up the stud holes. - c.
+Reassemble the Studs (53) and (62), the Lifting Lugs (Eye Bolts) (52), and Nuts (51) into the head and shell flanges.
+Crosstighten the Nuts to approximately 75 ft-1b torque to obtain uniform seating.
+Then progressively tighten the Nuts to approximately 150 ft-1b torque for a tight seal. - d.
+Replace the Temperature Gage and Temperature Switch Thermal Elements into their locations in the Heater top head. - R10.
+Place the Gasket (54) on the Heater bottom head flange. - R11.
+Using a hoist or block and tackle attached to the Lifting Lugs (52) on the Heater top Head (37), CAREFULLY lower the top head and shell STRAIGHT DOWN over the coil and riser assembly.